hpi-sam/digital-fuesim-manv/README.md

 This is a real-time application.

-Each client is connected to the server via a [websocket connection](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+Each client is connected to the server via a [WebSocket connection](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 This means you can send and listen for events over a two-way communication channel.
 Via [socket.io](https://socket.io/docs) it is also possible to make use of a more classic request-response API via [acknowledgments](https://socket.io/docs/v4/emitting-events/#acknowledgements).

 ### State, actions and reducers